 A detailed description of the instrument has been provided by Herman et al. (2009).
-Briefly, the Pandora model used in the current study consisted of: 1. an optical head (mounted on a two-axis tracker capable of moving through 360° azimuth and 90° zenith) containing filter wheels for controlling polarization and radiant flux; 2. a single-strand, multi-mode fiber-optic cable with 400 $\mu$ m core diameter and numerical aperture of 0.22 to transmit photons to the spectrometer; 3. a temperature stabilised

-- 20 Avantes spectrometer (model number ULS2048x64, 280 525 nm) with a 50 $\mu$ m slit, focal length of 75 mm, and resolution on the order of 0.6 nm; 4. laptop computer for instrument control and data logging.
-The improved optics and spectrometer of this model enabled the instrument to record solar spectra from lunar reflectance and scattered radiation, which has spurred investigation regarding its ability to accurately estimate the slant-column density (SCD) of stratospheric species from twilight spectra. - The Pandora retrieval algorithm was previously described in Herman et al. (2009), Tzortziou et al. (2015) and Cede (2017), with relevant cross-section details presented in Table 1.
-Briefly, spectral fitting is performed using laboratory-measured absorption cross sections and implement shift-squeeze functions to fit the observed spectra with the solar reference spectrum's Fraunhofer line structure (for zenith observations an instrument-observed solar-reference spectrum was used from the spectrum recorded at 12:00 (local time) on 26-February 2015), with a fourth-order polynomial applied for removal of aerosol and - 30 Rayleigh scattering effects.
+Briefly, the Pandora model used in the current study consisted of (1) an optical head (mounted on a two-axis tracker capable of moving through 360° azimuth and 90° zenith) containing filter wheels for controlling polarization and radiant flux; (2) a single-strand, multi-mode fiber-optic cable with 400 μm core diameter and numerical aperture of 0.22 to transmit photons to the spectrometer; (3) a temperature-stabilized Avantes spectrometer (model number ULS2048x64, 280-525 nm) with a 50 μm slit, focal length of 75 mm, and resolution on the order of 0.6 nm; (4) laptop computer for instrument control and data logging.
+The improved optics and spectrometer of this model enabled the instrument to record solar spectra from lunar reflectance and scattered radiation, which has spurred investigation regarding its ability to accurately estimate the slant-column density (SCD) of stratospheric species from twilight spectra.